RRZE-HPC/DisCostiC-Sim/README.md

 </table>

 **End of while statement**:thought_balloon:
-End of the do loops over the number of iterations and the number of steps per iteration.
+The end of the do loops over the number of iterations and the number of steps per iteration.
 The necessary information gathered from all processes of the new communicator is communicated to the default communicator's master process.

 <table>